eisensafran/IMGtoMIDI/README.md

 # IMGtoMIDI

-Aim: Converting a static image to MIDI signals using blob detection and other methods.
+Objective: Converting a static image to MIDI signals using blob detection and other methods.
 Autodetecting suitable MIDI interfaces/devices on the target system and providing a simple GUI.

 ## current status
 Prototype is working but a lot of features are highly work in progress.